Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Swiss Santa, Samichlaus, Père Noël, San Nicolao, St. Nicholas

 December 6 is an important day for many children in Switzerland: it is the official Swiss Santa arrival.
-On this day, the hooded Santa emerges from the forest with a donkey in tow.
-He would not be able to handle those bags full of nuts and mandarines without his helper.
+On this day, the hooded Santa emerges from the forest with a donkey.
+He could not handle those bags full of nuts and mandarines without his helper.

 On December 6, Swiss Santa can be spotted as he walks from door to door, greets seniors in elderly homes, or visits kindergartens and schools.
-A good place to spot Swiss Santa and his sidekick is at one of the many Christmas markets - even if they are taking place on adjacent dates.
+A good place to spot Swiss Santa and his sidekick is at one of the many Christmas markets - even if they occur on adjacent dates.

 Unlike his American colleague, Swiss Santa is not in charge of gifts.
-Primarily, he meets with children to tell them stories or let them know what to improve in the year to come.
+Primarily, he meets with children to tell them stories or let them know what to improve in the coming year.
 In exchange for rehearsing a Santa poem, kids would get treats from Santa’s bag.

-Depending on the language region, Swiss Santa and his sidekick have different names.
+Swiss Santa and his sidekick have different names depending on the language region.
 Here is what to call them across Switzerland:

 - Swiss German: Samichlaus and Schmutzli, St. Nikolaus